 Please allow sufficient time for electricity to be connected to your new home; we recommend at least two weeks prior to moving.
 You are free to choose your own energy retailer and all accounts can be posted to your new address.

-Ask your Village Coordinator whether gas supply is available.
+Ask your Manager whether gas supply is available.
 Not all villages offer a gas connection.

 Telephone and internet

 At most villages, you will be required to arrange connection for your telephone and internet through your preferred provider.
 Please arrange to have your phone connected as soon as possible; we suggest booking this at least two weeks’ in advance.
 Please discuss with the Manager as to whether you can select your specific choice of carrier.